northern-information/tulpamancer/README.md

 ## How do I use tulpamancer?

 1. Install this script.
-2. Connect & configured a MIDI device #1 to norns.
+2. Connect & configure MIDI device #1 to norns.
 3. Connect norns to wifi.
 4. Launch tulpamancer.
 5. Press K2 to play.
 Press K3 to kill the static.